Iqbolshoh/javascript-text-encryption/README.md

 - **Text Decryption**: Encrypted text can be decrypted back to its original form.
 - **Copy to Clipboard**: Easily copy the text or encrypted text to the clipboard with a single click.

-## How It Works

-- The app uses the [CryptoJS](https://cdnjs.com/libraries/crypto-js) library to handle AES encryption and decryption.
-- The text entered by the user is encrypted with a predefined passphrase (`Iqbolshoh_777`).
-- The encrypted text is displayed in a separate text area, where it can also be decrypted.

-## Project Structure

-- `index.html`: The main HTML file that includes the layout and structure of the application.
-- `style.css`: Contains the CSS styles to make the application visually appealing and responsive.
-- `script.js`: Handles the encryption and decryption logic, as well as the copy to clipboard functionality.

 ## Installation

 ### Downloading the Project